Target will keep stores closed on Thanksgiving for good - NewsBreak

 Distribution and call centers will have some staff on Thanksgiving, Target said Monday, but stores will remain closed.

 Target began opening its stores on Thanksgiving a decade ago, joining other retailers in kicking off Black Friday sales a day early and creating a holiday rush after the turkey feast.
-Many did so to compete with Amazon.com and other rising online threats.Holiday season poses major test for Biden economy
+Many did so to compete with Amazon.com and other rising online threats.Fauci: Vaccinated families can enjoy holidays without masks

 But the shift seemed to merely cannibalize Black Friday sales.
 And big retailers suffered some blowback from critics who said thousands of people were forced to work, rather than being with family during the holiday.